 FHU, plus salary -- a reader asks if such campground jobs exist or if it is best to work at a non-campground job.
 Here's an insider tip for campground jobs that pay, plus other site and pay options.

-As work camping has become more popular with retirees just wanting something to do to occupy their time, I'm seeing fewer of these positions.
+Campground owners know that some retirees just wanting something to do to occupy their time.
 When campground owners have an abundance of people to work many hours a week without wages, you really can't blame them for not offering a salary in addition to a site.

 RVers who work with site map companies -- you know those maps the campgrounds give you that show the layout of the park and where your site is -- sell the advertising that goes around the map, and they stay free at the parks for the duration of the project.
 They receive full hook ups for their RV and a commission on sales.